Are you looking for a way to make your upper body workout more challenging? Look no further than pull-ups and chin-ups.

 - The lats are the largest muscle in the back and are responsible for the “V-shape” appearance.

-- The rhomboids are located in the upper back and are responsible for pulling the shoulder blades together.
+- The rhomboids are located in the upper back and pull the shoulder blades together.

-- The biceps muscle is used to flex the elbow and assist in pulling the body up towards the bar.
+- The biceps muscle flexes the elbow and assists in pulling the body up towards the bar.

 - Forearm muscles, brachioradialis and brachialis, also work during pull-ups to maintain grip strength and stability.